 The Company has established and maintained various channels of communication with the Shareholders to ensure that they are kept abreast of key business imperatives.
-These include convening AGM and general meetings for specific businesses, publications of annual and interim reports, notices, announcements and circulars.
+Information of the Company shall be communicated to the Shareholders and the investment community mainly through the Company's financial reports (interim and annual reports), notices, announcements and circulars.